-Here’s another tip regarding the radiant point.
-As darkness falls in mid-November, the radiant point of the shower sits below your horizon, as seen from all parts of Earth.
-As the Earth turns, the constellation Leo the Lion – carrying the meteor shower radiant point – will rise over your eastern horizon around midnight (or around 1:00 a.m. at temperate latitudes in the Southern Hemisphere).
+Here’s another tip: the radiant point.
+As darkness falls in mid-November, the radiant point of the Leonid shower sits below your horizon, as seen from all parts of Earth.
+As the Earth turns, the constellation Leo the Lion – carrying the meteor shower radiant point – will rise over your eastern horizon around midnight (or around 1 a.m. at temperate latitudes in the Southern Hemisphere).
 The Leonid meteors are few and far between around midnight, when the radiant point is at or near the horizon.
-Even so, this is the best time to try to catch a rare earthgrazer – a slow-moving and long-lasting meteor that travels horizontally across the sky.
-As Leo climbs much higher up in the dark hours before dawn, the meteors will fall more downward than sideways.
+That’s why you’ll see more meteors in the hours before dawn.

 Both Algieba and Regulus belong to a noticeable pattern on the sky’s dome, in the shape of a backwards question mark.
 This pattern is called “the Sickle.”
 The paths of Leonid meteors can be traced backwards to the Sickle pattern, which is a famous asterism – or noticeable star pattern – within the constellation Leo.

 By the way, the Leonids are a fast-moving meteor stream.
 The meteors impact the Earth at some 45 miles per second (72 km/second)!
 The Leonid meteor shower is known for having bright meteors or fireballs, which can punch into the atmosphere with the kinetic energy of a car hitting at 60 miles per second (nearly 100 km/second).